-SUMMARY: We always get ask “How do you select the speakers?”.
+SUMMARY: We always get asked “How do you select the speakers?”.
 In this post, our Co-Chair Daniella Lopez talks about how the process has evolved.
-For Friday December 6, 2019, we’ll update the speaker page from August onwards: https://tedxtinhauwomen.com/2018-speakers/.

-After receiving over 100 applications in two years, we decided to mix up our speaker process to an Open Mic audition.
+After receiving over 100s of applications, we decided to mix up our speaker process to an Open Mic audition.
 It’s still a mix of process and intuition.
 This time we’re able to hear more ideas in a shorter amount of time, relieving a lot of pressure from our Curation committee and speeding up the whole process.

 Fundamentally, we are looking for ideas from our speakers that can showcase women in Hong Kong who are leading scientific breakthroughs and social movements, who can inspire the audience to think in new ways, and who will challenge and educate us through their talk.
 TEDx gives us an opportunity to showcase our ideas to the world and from the first year we have made it our responsibility to make sure that our program reflects diversity in the line up, both in terms of ideas as well as representation of Hong Kong communities.
 We look for credible speakers who need a platform and have an inspiring story to share.

-For this year’s TEDxTinHauWomen we sourced speakers in three ways…
+For our TEDxTinHauWomen events we source speakers in three ways…

-- Nominations through our committee: we have a large and well connected committee of women with networks throughout HK – business, society, charity, education, parent groups, etc – we ask them to identify who should apply.
+- Nominations: we have a large and well connected committee of women with networks throughout HK – business, society, charity, education, parent groups, etc – we ask them to identify who should apply.

 - We have an Open Mic audition process: we advertise to encourage people to apply to be a speaker.
-The first year of TEDxTinHauWomen we received around 18 applications, this 2nd year we received almost 60!
+The first year of TEDxTinHauWomen we received around 18 applications.
+In the second year, we received nearly 60.

 - We actively seek people who fit a certain profile: sometimes when planning our program we can’t find the right person fit to fill a space in the program, so we deliberately go out to find someone that meets some specific criteria.

-During the Open Mic process (the third one is on August 28 from 7-9pm) we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:
+During the Open Mic process we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:

-- Link to current theme: this year’s theme is Bold and Brilliant – without Apology.
+- Link to current theme: this year’s theme is What Now?

 - Relevance of the topic to HK and Global Women: to ensure our talks are locally grounded, with international relevance

-Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guideline:
+Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guidelines:

 - No selling from the stage